anildwarepo/FabricSparkStructuredStreaming/README.md

 7. Update Schema Registry details as needed in the notebook.
 8. Create a New Data Pipeline and add the notebook to the pipeline.![alt text](image.png) and run the pipeline.
 9. Alternatively, create a new Spark Job Definition and add the StreamingSparkJob.py to the job definition.![alt text](image-3.png) and run the job.
-9. Monitor the pipeline run and check logs and expected output in the target locations.
+9. Monitor the run and check logs and expected output in the target locations.
-10. You can run the provided TriggerSparkJob.ps1 powershell script to trigger the Spark Job  from the using Microsoft Fabric REST APIs.
+10. You can run the provided TriggerSparkJob.ps1 powershell script to trigger the Spark Job using Microsoft Fabric REST APIs.